LauritsSkov/Introgression-detection/README.md

 ## Installation

-Run the following to install:
+Run the following command to install:

 ```bash
 pip install hmmix
 ```

-If you want to work with bcf/vcf files I would also install vcftools and bcftools.
+If you want to work with bcf/vcf files you should also install vcftools and bcftools.
 You can either use conda or visit their websites.

 ```bash
 conda install -c bioconda vcftools bcftools